germanycoin-src/germanycoin-release/README.md

 ----------------

 Germanycoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2 minute block targets
+ - 1 minute block targets
- - subsidy halves in ~8 months, gradually
+ - Block reward decreasing 1 coin every 40 days
- - 50 million total coins, 50% of which are premined to give away to Spaniards
+ - 42 million total coins, 50% of which are premined to give away to Germans
- - 100 coins per block
+ - 25 coins per block
  - Retarget every block (Kimoto's gravity well)

 For more information, as well as an immediately useable, binary version of